golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 ```

 Now if we have:
-- a running Yagna daemon started with the `--api-allow-origin` properly set to  `http://localhost:8080`  and
+- a running Yagna service started with the `--api-allow-origin` properly set to  `http://localhost:8080`  and
-- have your Yagna APP key set to 'try_golem'
+- have your Yagna app-key set to 'try_golem'

 launch `http-server`.